Windows CMD Commands: Mastering the Command Prompt

 Both locations append to the variable.

-The ping command is another essential network troubleshooting tool.
-The command checks the connectivity with another machine by sending ICMP request messages.
+The ping command is an essential network troubleshooting tool used to test connectivity with another machine by sending ICMP request messages.

 The syntax for the command is: